rnayaksec/rawblog/rnrawblog/content/posts/symmetric.md

 ### Scenario
 * mikey wants to send an encrypted file to bart using a shared passphrase.
 * Both mikey and bart will use the same symmetric key (passphrase) for encryption and decryption.
 * The file to be encrypted is `turing_bio` stored at `/srv/shared`

 ```bash
 head turing_bio
 ```
+The file contains a paragraph from the wikipedia page for Alan Turing
 ``` console
 Alan Mathison Turing was an English mathematician, computer scientist, logician, cryptanalyst, philosopher and theoretical biologist.
 ```